 A clinician-curated collection for women healing the invisible wounds of growing up with emotionally unavailable, immature, or self-absorbed parents.

 You didn’t grow up in a house with obvious trauma.
 There were no dramatic scenes, no single catastrophic event you can point to.
-But something was always slightly off — a sense that your emotional life was an inconvenience, that your needs were too much, that love was conditional on being easy.
+But something was always slightly off.
+A sense that your emotional life was an inconvenience, that your needs were too much, that love was conditional on being easy.

 Annie Wright, LMFT has spent her career working with women who grew up with emotionally immature parents.
 These are the resources she trusts most for understanding this pattern, recognizing its effects in adulthood, and beginning the work of healing.